lorenzoeusepi77/kubernetes/README.md

-# Kubernetes Cluster using kubeadm
+# Create Kubernetes Cluster using kubeadm #

 Ansible playbook to create a Kubernetes cluster latest release 1.6.4 using "kubeadm" on system(CentOS-7.x).
 - Ansible version is 2.3.0.0